epri-dev/IEEE-2030.5-Client/platform.md

 placed in queue by `event_poll` so that a new `TCP_PORT` event is returned by `event_poll` even though no new events may be returned by `epoll`.

-Because of the peculiarities of system interfaces the techniques used for the Linux port may or may not apply in porting to other systems.
+Because of the peculiarities（n. 独特性；怪癖；奇特的东西（peculiarity 的复数）） of system interfaces the techniques used for the Linux port may or may not apply in porting to other systems.
 For example, in Windows the IOCP (IO Completion Port) event model means that events are reported by the OS only when operations complete such as reading data from TCP